The Difference Between Fiberglass and Plaster Casts for Broken Bones:

-Both fiberglass and plaster casts are applied to fractured limbs to immobilize them and allow the injury to heal.
+Both fiberglass and plaster casts will immobilize fractured limbs to immobilize them and allow the injury to heal.
 They are also used after surgeries, including correction of clubfoot and other limb deformities.
-Although fiberglass is the material of choice in the U.S., plaster casts are still used to immobilize fractured bones.
+Although fiberglass remains as the material of choice in the U.S., plaster casts are still used to immobilize fractured bones.

 Fiberglass